awsdocs/amazon-kendra-developer-guide/doc_source/iam-roles.md

 When you use an Amazon S3 bucket as a data source, you supply a role that has permission to access the bucket, and to use the `BatchPutDocument` and `BatchDeleteDocument` operations\.
 If the documents in the Amazon S3 bucket are encrypted, you must provide permission to use the AWS KMS customer master key \(CMK\) to decrypt the documents\.

-A required role policy to enable Amazon Kendra to use an Amazon S3 bucket as a data source\.
+A required role policy to allow Amazon Kendra to use an Amazon S3 bucket as a data source\.

 ```
 {